ViniciusMikuni/PCT_HEP/README.md

 MIT License

 # Acknowledgements
-ABCNet uses a modified version of [PCT](https://arxiv.org/pdf/2012.09688.pdf) implemented using the basic framework from [PointNet](https://github.com/charlesq34/pointnet).
+A modified version of [PCT](https://arxiv.org/pdf/2012.09688.pdf) is used and implemented using the basic framework from [PointNet](https://github.com/charlesq34/pointnet).